Anthropology 2, Section 2073 Room: ArtB 305; TTH 9:30-10:55

 Class Policies and Student Responsibilities Full participation is expected from the participants in this course.
 This responsibility entails attending class meetings and reading the assigned materials.
 There are consequences for not living up to these responsibilities:

 Attendance - I take attendance at the beginning of the period.
 I don't adjust attendance retroactively, so if a student misses roll, it is the student's responsibility to seek a correction on the day of the tardy.
 A tardy counts as ½ of a class period.
 A student who is absent on a given day is still responsible for what transpired in class on that day.
-Missing class often means not receiving materials like study guides and graded work.
 The student is to come to the instructor's office during the office hour to obtain any handout or unclaimed work a student has missed due to an absence.
-Attendance will figure into my grading at the end of term if the grade is borderline, that is within 3% of the boundary of a higher grade.
+Attendance will figure into my grading at the end of term if the grade is borderline, that is, within 3% of the boundary of a higher grade.
 The college considers absences exceeding a week’s worth of classes in a regular term (=3 hrs) to be excessive.
 Students who have not gone over this limit and are within 3% of an upper boundary will automatically receive the higher grade.
 Missing in excess of two-week’s worth of classes will result in the ending of the privilege to submit work for extra credit.
-Consecutive absences in excess of two weeks will result in the student being dropped unless the instructor is notified.
+Three consecutive absences will result in the student being dropped unless the instructor is notified.

 Unrighteous behavior – The following behaviors are disruptive and contribute to poor student performance: 1) Leaving the classroom while lecture is in progress, and for added effect, cross directly in front of me to make sure I lose my train of thought.
 This guarantees an unexcused absence for that day.
 2) Laptop computers – using a laptop in the classroom has not proven to be a study aid to students, but has proven to be a major source of distraction for everyone in the vicinity, especially me.
 Their use is not permitted with the exception of people with disabilities!
 3) Cell phones.
 Use of a cell phone for any purpose while a lecture or film is in progress is not allowed.
 A student will be asked to leave the class for the day if this policy is violated.
 Leaving for the bathroom with a cell phone in hand falls under both this directive, as well as 1) above.

-Drops - Generally speaking, I will automatically drop anyone with two consecutive week's worth of absences up to the final drop deadline – this means two consecutive class meetings in the summer term .
+Drops - Generally speaking, I will automatically drop anyone with three consecutive absences up to the final drop deadline.
 Oversights do occur, so ultimately it is the responsibility of the student to withdraw from the class if the student wishes to do so.
 Please contact the instructor to discuss any situation that contributes to excessive absences to avoid being dropped.

 Incompletes - an incomplete will only be given to a student caught in the throes of a crisis not related to class performance.